spacetelescope/style-guides/guides/software-versioning.md

 Our open source software available to the public should include a DOI (Digitial Object Identifier) that has now become the standard for journal articles.
-Including a DOI for each released verison of software will enable (and encourage!) the public to reference our software and even more the specific version they used.
-[Zenoodo](https://zenodo.org) enables the automatic DOI creation when a release is done on GitHub.
+Including a DOI for each released verison of software will enable (and encourage!) the public to reference our software and even more, the specific version they used.
+[Zenodo](https://zenodo.org) enables the automatic DOI creation when a release is done on GitHub.
 The place to start is by [logging in to Zenodo](https://zenodo.org/login/?next=%2Faccount%2Fsettings%2Fgithub%2F).
-There is some discussion of how to do it [on a GitHub guide](https://guides.github.com/activities/citable-code/).
+There is a discussion of how to do it [on a GitHub guide](https://guides.github.com/activities/citable-code/).

 ### Software others build